 - The name, address, and zip code of the business

-Then, you will need to gather information about each employee, both personal information and payroll information:
+You also will need to gather information about each employee for the tax year, both personal information and payroll information:

-- Amount paid to that employee: total wages, tips, and other compensation
+- Gross pay: the amount paid to that employee: total wages, tips, and other compensation

 - Amount of federal income tax withheld

 - Social security wages (up to the Social Security maximum amount for the year)

 - Medicare wages and tips and Medicare tax withheld, including the additional Medicare tax for high-income employees